 The STI-SCA uses the SPC Token from step-1 to obtain a CA certificate (i.e., an STI certificate but with BasicConstraints CA boolean is true) from an STI-CA. The certification path of this newly issued CA certificate terminates at an STI-CA trusted root certificate.

 Once it has obtained a CA certificate from an STI-CA, the STI-SCA can issue delegate certificates to VoIP Entities.
 Since the issued delegate certificate is a child of the TNSP CA certificate, its certification path terminates at an STI-CA’s trusted root certificate.
 The issued delegate certificate gives the VoIP Entity the authority to sign STI PASSporTs containing an "orig" claim TN that is within the scope of the delegate certificate.
-Either the scope is contained in the certificate by value, or the authorizations are provided through [draft-ietf-stir-certificates-ocsp].
+Either the scope is contained in the certificate by value (as shown in Figure 4.1), or the authorizations are provided through [draft-ietf-stir-certificates-ocsp].

 Figure 4.1 – Delegate Certificate Management Flow